Aftercare

 ➢ Avoid direct sunlight.
 If you must go in the sun, use a high SPF sunscreen on your tattoo.

 ➢ Avoid heavy sweating in or around the area of your tattoo for at least two weeks.
+If you sweat in the area, add an extra wash directly after activity.

 ➢ Do not use a tanning bed for at least a month.